QubesOS/qubes-core-admin/doc/qvm-tools/qvm-add-appvm.rst

     Specify path to the template directory
 -c CONF_FILE, --conf=CONF_FILE
-    Specify the Xen VM .conf file to use(relative to the template dir path)
+    Specify the Xen VM .conf file to use(relative to the template dir path) --force-root
+    Force to run, even with root privileges

 AUTHORS
 =======
 | Joanna Rutkowska <joanna at invisiblethingslab dot com>